Hitakumori/Mod-Cycler-v6.1/README.md

 🎮 How to Use

+1- Extract the .exe anywhere.
+This mod is compeltely portable.

-Launch Mod_Cycler_v6.1.exe.
+2- Launch Mod_Cycler_v6.1.exe.

-Browse to your 3dmigoto \Mods folder.
+3- Browse to your 3dmigoto \Mods folder.
+(XXMI\..MI\Mods)

-Select Group: Use the dropdown to pick which group you want to cycle.
+4- Select Group: Use the dropdown to pick which group you want to cycle.

-Generate: Click the button to create your custom mod_cycler.ini.
+5- Generate: Click the button to create your custom mod_cycler.ini.

-Apply Changes: Press F10 in game to take affect.
+6- Press F10 in game to take affect.

-In-Game Control:
+In-Game Controls:

 PGUP / PGDN: Cycle forward and backward through mods.

 CAPSLOCK: Cycle forward automatically.

-INSERT: Shuffle the list for a random new look.
+INSERT: Randomize the mods for a random new look.

-END: Shuffle the list automatically.
+END: Randomize the mods automatically

 Alt + S: Open/ close UI.